 Memphis appears to be in the same ballpark as Pittsburgh, which hired another consulting firm, Chan Krieger & Associates, for its riverfront plan for an area known as Three Rivers Park.
-Lisa Schroeder, executive director of the Riverlife Task Force, said Chan Krieger and five other consultants were paid slightly less than $800,000 for nearly two year's work.
-Cooper Robertson & Associates also bid on that job.
+Lisa Schroeder, executive director of the Riverlife Task Force, said Chan Krieger and five other consultants were paid slightly less than $800,000 for nearly two years' work.
+Cooper Robertson also bid on that job.

 The planning process includes public presentations and input, and the plans are supposed to guide development for 20 years or more.

-Each city has an agency similar to the Riverfront Development Corporation empowered to see that something gets done and the plan doesn't sit on the shelf.
-In Pittsburgh it's the Riverlife Task Force.
+Each city has an agency similar to the RDC empowered to see that something gets done and the plan doesn't sit on the shelf.
+In Pittsburgh, it's the Riverlife Task Force.
 Detroit has the East Riverfront Study Group, and Baltimore has the Baltimore Development Corporation.